Mangel111111111/Galactic-Heroes-Explorer/README.md

 Galactic Heroes Explorer is a comprehensive and structured interface that provides detailed information about the characters and planets within the Dragon Ball universe.

 ## Features
-- Character Data: Access to information on notable characters
+- Information on significant characters within the Dragon Ball universe
 - Information on significant planets within the Dragon Ball lore

 ## Technologies Used